Contact Your Local Watershed Coordinator

 Missouri has been traditionally blessed with abundant and diverse water resources like few other states in the nation.
 The quality of life for each Missourian can be closely tied to the health of our state’s natural resources.
 Ensuring we are able to enjoy our Missouri waters today as well as ensure the same for future generations is the essence of the Missouri Department of Natural Resources’ mission.

 Creating a rich legacy for our state’s waters can be a daunting task, which is why we simply can’t complete this alone.
 Missouri’s waters belong to all of us.
-The department's Our Missouri Waters effort bring together an engaged local citizenry and good science to provide the perfect balance to create the best path forward to improve and maintain healthy waterways.
+The department brings together an engaged local citizenry and good science to provide the perfect balance to create the best path forward to improve and maintain healthy waterways.

 A watershed is an area of land that drains water into a particular lake, river or wetland.
 Learn about the benefits of a healthy watershed, why your watershed is important and how you can help protect our watersheds.

-Our Missouri waters include 66 watersheds across the state.
+Missouri waters include 66 watersheds across the state.
 The department has established a list of priority watersheds that will be brought into focus each year until it all 66 watersheds have been evaluated within a five-year cycle.
-The department is also working to establish a Watershed Advisory Committee in more than 40 of the 66 HUC-8 watersheds across the state by the end of 2016.
-Learn more about the advisory committee the current focus watersheds.
+Learn more about these watersheds.

 Upcoming Watershed Meetings